PrakadAlpha/personal-blog/content/blog/sessions-auth-auth.md

 ---
 When i started to work with authentication i was confused to hell and went through some articles and here is the concise explanation on managing sessions particularly in NodeJS or any backend, lets get started..!

-## 🔥Latest methods Used For Auth Management in Node🔥
+## 🔥Methods Used For Auth in Node🔥

 - `express-session` [npm package](https://www.npmjs.com/package/express-session) provides an extensive support for session management with external memory adapters
 - `jsonwebtoken` [npm package](https://www.npmjs.com/package/jsonwebtoken) provides methods to implement JWT token based authentication.